-- ii.
-There are two (2) possible outcomes from the major review evaluation: - a.
+- i.
+A Lecturer IV shall be reviewed during the final year of their appointment.3 Evaluations shall be completed and decisions announced no later than March 31 for renewal in the Fall semester. - ii.
+There are two (2) possible outcomes from the major review of a Lecturer IV: - a.
 Successful completion of the major review shall result in renewal for an additional five (5) academic years. - b.
-If the Employee's second major review is unsuccessful, the Employee shall be given a oneyear terminal appointment, or at the academic unit's discretion a two-year terminal appointment, during either of which the academic unit shall conduct another major review.
-In the event of a terminal appointment, the academic unit will work with the Employee to develop a written remediation plan consistent with the specifications set forth in Article XIX.E.6-8. and another major review consistent with the specifications set forth in Article XIX.D.7.
-If the Lecturer IV fails the major review following remediation in the terminal appointment, the
+If the Employee's second major review is unsuccessful, the Employee shall be given a one-year terminal appointment, or at the academic unit's discretion a two-year terminal appointment, during either of which the academic unit shall conduct another major review.
+In the event of a terminal appointment, the academic unit will work with the Employee to develop a written remediation plan, and conduct another major review in accordance with Article XIX.D.7.
+If the Lecturer IV fails the major review following remediation in the terminal appointment, the Lecturer IV's appointment shall end at the end of the terminal appointment.

-2 For the major review of Lecturer IVs in the College of Literature, Science, and the Arts, please refer to Memorandum of Understanding #1.
+3 For the major review of Lecturer IVs in the College of Literature, Science, and the Arts, please refer to Memorandum of Understanding #1.